openhab/openhab-addons/bundles/org.openhab.binding.heliosventilation/README.md

 The binding will use the remote control address 15 for communication, so make sure that this is not assigned to a physically present remote control.

-For Helios ventilation devices supporting the easyControls web interface, a separate binding can be used: https://www.openhab.org/addons/bindings/modbus.helioseasycontrols/
+For Helios ventilation devices supporting the easyControls web interface, the separate binding [Helios easyControls binding](https://www.openhab.org/addons/bindings/modbus.helioseasycontrols/) can be used.

 ## Supported Things